sjl-sjtu/ti-scMR/README.md

 ![](https://github.com/sjl-sjtu/ti-scMR/blob/main/Figs/flowchart.jpg)

 ## Tutorial
 Here we used a simulated toy dataset to illustrate the workflow of ti-scMR.
-Before starting the workflow, you need to prepare at least a single cell object (e.g. Seurat object `seurat_sc.rds` or h5ad file for Scanpy) and a file containing all genotypes `genotypes.csv` (It can be processed from VCF or other formats via PLINK).
+Before starting the workflow, you need to prepare at least a single cell object (e.g. Seurat object `seurat_sc.rds` or h5ad file for Scanpy) and a file containing all genotypes `genotypes.csv` (It can be processed from VCF or other formats via PLINK, refer `application/onek1k/genotype.sh`).
 We provided a toy dataset on `example` folder.
 For real analysis, you should prepare other files like the locations of each SNP and gene, as well as covariates information.

 We first process the sc-RNA count matrix using `Seurat` v5 (<https://satijalab.org/seurat/>).
 ```R